View Bot Defense Dashboards and Reports

 - Average: The monthly average number of transactions monitored in the past year, compared with the monthly average number of transactions monitored in the previous year.

-You can display data as either an area chart or bar chart.
+You can display data as a bar chart, area chart or line chart.
 Hover over the charts to see data from specific months.

 Use the drop-down menu to switch between Monthly and Quarterly views.